Itinerary at a glance

 If you have not done it the previous day cycle (or walk) to the Cliffs of Moher.
 There is also a beautiful cycle along the coastroad to Fanore with its sandy beach favoured by surfers.
 From here, turn inland onto the unique Burren landscape to cycle back to Doolin on minor back-roads.

-Cycle to the pier to take the ferry (not inclusive) to the island of Inishmore (the biggest of the 3 Aran Islands).
+Cycle to the pier to take the ferry to the island of Inishmore (the biggest of the 3 Aran Islands).
 The island is very rich in historic and pre-historic sites and highlights include the cliff top fort of Dun Anghus, the semi-circular fort (there are 3 semi-circular walls) is over 3,000 years old and holds a special place in Irish mythology.
 Less known is the Black Fort (Dun Duchathair) where you can experience some of the most beautiful cliffs on the island.
 Furthermore there are early Christian (starting with the 6th century) churches, monasteries and cemeteries.
 The island is famous for the knitwear that bears the Aran name.
 Spend the night on the island to get a feel for island life.

 After a morning spent exploring the island further and perhaps visit the fantastically located Black Fort (a promontory fort with 3 sides falling steeply into the sea and the 4th side protected by a massive wall.
 There will also be time to visit the shops at the harbour offering traditional Aran sweaters, before you take the ferry back to Rossaveal at noon.
 You will be heading into Connemara along the coast and over sections of bog-roads to the market town of Clifden.
 Here you will stay for two nights.